This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Enjoy a Guided Food Walk
+Enjoy a Walking Food Tour

 Combining a walk with tasting local dishes is a fantastic way to see the city and enjoy some tasty food.
 We can tell you from experience that the best way to do it, by far, is to go on a guided tour.

 Booking yourself one of these tours during your first few days in the city is a particularly good idea.
 Walking around the city is an excellent way for you to get your bearings at an early stage.

 Eat With a Local

-A really great way to enjoy authentic Italian food is to let one of the city´s residents to cook a meal for you.
+A really great way to enjoy authentic Italian food is to let one of the city´s residents cook a meal for you.

 Provided you pick a good one and tell them you are primarily interested in experiencing the local cuisine they will usually tell you about some great restaurants and cafes.

 Enjoy a Meal with a View

-Rome is a truly beautiful city, so why not look for a restaurant, or café, with a view.
+Rome is a truly beautiful city, so why not look for a restaurant or cafe, with a view?
 There are plenty to choose from.

-Amongst the best is Aroma in at Palazzo Manfredi.
+Among the best is Michelin-starred Aroma at Palazzo Manfredi.
 This classy restaurant has tables with spectacular views of the Colosseum.
 The food is wonderful and the view of the sun setting behind this iconic Rome landmark is one that you will never forget.

-Take a Chocolate Tour Near Rome
+Take a Chocolate Tour

 If you do not mind spending a couple of hours on a coach, booking a chocolate factory tour that takes you to Perugia and Spoleto is a great option.

 Tour the Wineries Near Rome

 If you are a fan of Frascati you will particularly enjoy visiting the Pallavicini winery, which is located just 3.5 hours outside Rome.

 Visit the Pasta Museum in Rome

-The various displays take you through the entire pasta making process from milling the wheat to making and drying the various traditional shapes.
+The various displays take you through the entire pasta-making process from milling the wheat to making and drying the various traditional shapes.

-Enjoy a Gelato or Maybe Two
+Enjoy a Gelato or Two

 Rome is a wonderful place for fans of desserts and cakes.
 You really must enjoy at least one Gelato, while you are in the city.

-Many of the best are available in the traditional surroundings of the Pasticceria Siciliana Svizzera Srl, which is located at10 Piazza Pio XI.
+Many of the best are available in the traditional surroundings of the Pasticceria Siciliana Svizzera, which is located at 10 Piazza Pio XI.
 This local pastry shop has a long history of delighting both locals and tourists alike.
 It offers numerous Romana favorites as well as sweets and pastries from many other parts of Italy.

 Enjoy the Best Coffee in Rome